-The home icon leads you to the Dashboard page.
-From here you can navigate to existing projects or manage your projects (create new projects, remove existing projects, duplicate a project and leave a project).
+From here, you can navigate to the dashboard where you can manage your projects (create new projects, remove existing projects, duplicate and leave a project).
 You can also access your account information and links to the various FlutterFlow resources.

 From this page, you can upload any image assets that you want to use while building your app.
 You can also remove any asset that you no longer need.